zackhanni/soundslikesoma/_services/recording-studios.md

 ## Hip Hop Recording Studio

-Due to our proximity in Philadelphia, we have the opportinuty to work with the city's many great up and coming rappers, singers, and musicians.
-Especially in regards to RnB, this this studio has been able to explore new techniques and continue to adapt to fuzing and growing genres.
-So when someone asks if were just another philly hip hop recording studio, we can say that we dont confine ourselves to just 1 style of music.
+Due to our proximity in Philadelphia, we have the opportunity to work with the city's many great up and coming rappers, singers, and musicians.
+Especially in regards to RnB, this this studio has been able to explore new techniques and continue to adapt to fusing and growing genres.
+So when someone asks if were just another Philly hip hop recording studio, we can say that we do not define ourselves to just 1 style of music.

-We work in all genres inclusing Electronic, House, Funk, Alternative, Pop, Bluegrass, Ghospel, and more!
-By working with such a variety of clients on a day to day basis, we are able to combine ideas and mixing techniques when it comes ot producing a song.
-We work closely with out music clients to build a work of art the artist and out studio cna be proud of.
+We work in all genres including Electronic, House, Funk, Alternative, Pop, Bluegrass, Gospel, and more!
+By working with such a variety of clients on a day to day basis, we are able to combine ideas and mixing techniques when it comes to producing a song.
+We work closely with out music clients to build a work of art the artist and out studio can be proud of.

 I hope that in the years to come, that we can all look back and see out contribution to the 'Philly Sound'.

 ## Music Recording Studios

-Our building houses 4 fully equiped music recording studios that are specially designed depending on your needs.
-Asside from Studio A and Studio B described above, we have Studio D which is a live room, podcast space, rehearsal studio, and live performance space (like a tiny desk concert).
-When you book studio time thorugh us, we have access to every room and will move the session acordingly to best suit the needs of your session.
+Our building houses 4 fully equipped music recording studios that are specially designed depending on your needs.
+Aside from Studio A and Studio B described above, we have Studio D which is a live room, podcast space, rehearsal studio, and live performance space (like a tiny desk concert).
+When you book studio time through us, we have access to every room and will move the session accordingly to best suit the needs of your session.

 ## FAQ